 Surgery for Trigger Finger may be recommended if the aforementioned conservative treatments fail to remedy the condition or if the condition has become advanced.

-If you are experiencing pain, popping, swelling or mobility issues it’s probably in your best interest to make an appointment with a hand specialist and have your condition properly diagnosed and evaluated.
+If you are experiencing pain, popping, swelling or mobility issues it’s probably in your best interest to make an appointment with an orthopedic hand specialist and have your condition properly diagnosed and evaluated.
 Most hand conditions will benefit from non-operative treatments if they are identified and treated early on.